Continuing Medical Education

 CME credit is not available for the lunch sessions on Friday and Saturday within the ASOA Practice Management program or the Optometrist Program.

 Physicians not licensed in the U.S. who participate in this CME activity are eligible for AMA PRA Category 1 Credit™.

 Attendees registered as exhibitors, spouses, and guests are not eligible for CME credits.

 ASCRS is a COPE-Approved Administrator/Provider.
 COPE Accreditation Pending.

 The Practice Management Program within the Combine Ophthalmic Symposium qualifies for COE Category A credits.
 All attendees seeking COE credits MUST be registered for the program.

 Notice of Off-Label Use Presentations

 This program may include presentations on drugs or devices, or uses of drugs or devices that may not have been approved by the Food and Drug Administration (FDA) or have been approved by the FDA for specific uses only.
 The FDA has stated that it is the responsibility of the physician to determine the FDA clearance status of each drug or device he/she wishes to use in clinical practice.
 ASCRS is committed to the free exchange of medical education.
 Inclusion of any presentation in this program, including presentations of off-label uses, does not imply an endorsement by ASCRS of the uses, products, or techniques presented.

 ASCRS fully comply with the legal requirements of the Americans with Disabilities Act (ADA) and the rules and regulations thereof.
 ASCRS also requires ADA compliance from contracted vendors and facilities.
-Any participant in this educational program who requires special accommodation or services should contact an Amber Wojtyna at email@example.com by July 31, 2017 or an ASCRS staff member on site.
+Any participant in this educational program who requires special accommodation or services should contact the ASCRS meeting department at email@example.com by August 3, 2018 or an ASCRS staff member on site.